-11 Radiated Performance requirements
+11 Radiated performance requirements

 11.1 General

-11.1.1 OTA Demodulation Branches
+11.1.1 OTA demodulation branches

-OTA performance requirements are only specified for 2 demodulation branches if the AAS BS uses polarisation diversity and has the ability to maintain isolation between the performance requirements signals for each of the demodulation branches.
+OTA performance requirements are only specified for up to 2 demodulation branches.

+If the OTA AAS BS uses polarization diversity and has the ability to maintain isolation between the signals for each of the demodulation branches, then OTA performance requirements can be tested for up to two demodulation branches.
+When tested for two demodulation branches, each demodulation branch maps to one polarization.

-If the AAS BS does not use polarisation diversity then performance requirements only apply to a single demodulation branch
+If the OTA AAS BS does not use polarization diversity then OTA performance requirements can only be tested for a single demodulation branch.

 11.1.2 UTRA operation